mad honey takes you high!

 The mountains around the Black Sea provide the perfect habitat for these flowers to grow in monocrop-like swaths.
 Bees arrive in these fields, where there are no other flowers, so no other nectar gets mixed in.
 It results a pure, potent honey.

-Why are the Turks producing it?
+Why are the Turks producing hallucinogenic honey?

 Because they are using it as medicine. 🙂